-- 1. The Magellan MX comes with a Battery Power System that consists of two 12VDC, 7.5AH batteries and a 12-Volt battery charger.
-One battery will continuously operate the Magellan for approximately 60 hours.
+- The Magellan MX comes with a Battery Power System that consists of two 12VDC, 7.5AH batteries and a 12-Volt battery charger.
+For example, each battery will continuously operate the Magellan MX 500 for approximately 22 hours before the battery drops to 50% charge.
 One battery is intended to be charging while the other is in operation. - 2.
 Swap batteries, as necessary to continue weather station operations.